siddhantsiddh15/siddhantsiddh15/README.md

 ### ⚡ I am still a ~~beginner~~ learner and have published my apps on play store and learning web development currently.
 #### I am making websites.
-Please check my work if you have read this far
+Feel free to collaborate if you have reached this far.
+Thanks for your precious time.
 ### *Here are some of my repositories:* ###
 1. **[JavaScript](https://github.com/siddhantsiddh15/Small-JavaScript-Projects)**
 2. **[Websites](https://github.com/siddhantsiddh15/Website-Development.git)**